amitopenwriteup/wsl-ansible/patch.md

 - Ensure the package is installed (`apt`)
 - Deploy `/etc/apt/apt.conf.d/20auto-upgrades` with a `template`
 - Add it to `baseline.yml` so drift is detected
-- Decide: should it coexist with your rings, or be disabled in prod so patching stays under your control?
+- Decide: should it coexist with your patch runs, or be disabled so patching stays under your control?
 Write your recommendation in two sentences.

 ---